markdaniel1982/ttlf_pp1/README.md

 # Trip the Light Fantastic

 Trip the Light Fantastic is a site for information about the digital record label run by 4 knowledgable and enthusiastic friends from the Midlands, UK.
-The site is aimed at followers and fans and will allow them to learn more about the owners by way of a DJ profile page, a gallery of latest track releases, and also to view and buy branded merchandise from an external webshop (webshop is embedded).
+The site is aimed at followers and fans and will allow them to learn more about the owners by way of a DJ profile page, a gallery of latest track releases and a gallery of merchandise.

 ![Am I Responsive](documentation/images/responsive.png "Am I Responsive?")
 _____